jlab-sensing/ENTS-backend/README.md

 ### TL;DR

 To create a new development environment you must create a new branch.
 For each issue/feature, a new branch should be created.
 The environment will automatically be created and simultaneously deleted once the branch is deleted.
 The branch name ***MUST NOT*** be more than 55 characters, see [#52](https://github.com/jlab-sensing/DirtViz/issues/52).
-The website can be access via [https://dirtviz.jlab.ucsc.edu/dev/<branch>/portal/](https://dirtviz.jlab.ucsc.edu/dev/<branch>/portal/).
-The services `cs-http` and `http-api` are also assessable under [https://dirtviz.jlab.ucsc.edu/dev/<branch>/cs-http/](https://dirtviz.jlab.ucsc.edu/dev/<branch>/cs-http/) and [https://dirtviz.jlab.ucsc.edu/dev/<branch>/http-api/](https://dirtviz.jlab.ucsc.edu/dev/<branch>/http-api/) respectively.
+The website can be access via [https://dirtviz.jlab.ucsc.edu/dev/branch/portal/](https://dirtviz.jlab.ucsc.edu/dev/branch/portal/).
+The services `cs-http` and `http-api` are also assessable under [https://dirtviz.jlab.ucsc.edu/dev/branch/cs-http/](https://dirtviz.jlab.ucsc.edu/dev/branch/cs-http/) and [https://dirtviz.jlab.ucsc.edu/dev/branch/http-api/](https://dirtviz.jlab.ucsc.edu/dev/branch/http-api/) respectively.
+Replace `branch` with the name of the newly created branch.

 ### Overview